 How to treat ingrown pubic hair

-In most cases, the pubic hairs do not require treatment.
-That’s because they can disappear on their own without treatment.
+In most cases, pubic hairs do not require treatment.
+That is because they can disappear on their own without treatment.

 Occasionally, however, treatment may be necessary.
-The following treatment options may be useful:
+The following treatment options may be helpful:

 Stop removing hair in that area.

 Stop applying wax, and shave the hair in that area until the inguinal pubic hair is removed.
 Such treatments will only further aggravate the sensitive area.

 Scratching or removing ingrown hair will also make the discomfort worse.
 It could even lead to a skin infection or leave a scar.